Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Background and Related Work

-While domain adaptation is a viable last step, it is always important to minimize the time needed to train on a real robot or circumvent it completely.
-Thus, it is necessary to measure how different algorithms' properties or training strategies influence the difficulty to learn a task in simulation and how the performance in simulation relates to the performance on a real robot.
-In this direction, Kadian et al. \cite{kadian2020sim2real} developed a complex setup of a real environment and 3D scan it to create a virtual replica in order to measure Sim2Real predictivity for a visual navigation robotic task.
+While domain adaptation is a viable last step, minimizing the time needed to train on a real robot or circumvent it entirely is always important.
+Thus, it is necessary to measure how different algorithms' properties or training strategies influence the difficulty of learning a task in simulation and how the performance in simulation relates to the performance on a real robot.
+In this direction, Kadian et al.\ \cite{kadian2020sim2real} developed a complex setup of a real environment and 3D scan it to create a virtual replica to measure Sim2Real predictivity for a visual navigation robotic task.

-Similarly, here we use a real environment and a virtual replica and quantify the Sim2Real transfer.
+Similarly, here we use a real environment and a virtual replica to quantify the Sim2Real transfer.
 We also describe how well the simulation performance predicts the performance in a real environment.
 Unlike Kadian et al. \cite{kadian2020sim2real}, we focus on randomization strategies and their effects on learning a robotic manipulator task, with an accent on environment simplicity in order to mitigate confounding effects and ease experiment reproducibility.